 When to replace your pickleball bag and accessories

 While paddles and shoes wear faster, a high-quality pickleball bag is a long-term investment in organization and gear protection.
-At FORWRD, we build premium court bags and backpacks with heavy-duty fabrics, quality stitching, and durable zippers specifically so players don’t have to think about replacement for years.
+At FORWRD, we build premium court bags and backpacks with heavy-duty fabrics, quality stitching, and durable zippers specifically so players don't have to think about replacement for years.
+Our flagship Court Caddy ($325) and the streamlined Court Ranger V2 ($195) are both built with YKK AquaGuard zippers and 600D+ polyester—materials chosen specifically to outlast the bags you'd find at a big-box sporting goods store.

 That said, even the best bags eventually need replacement when compromised.